basseches/libclang-tools/README.md

 # libclang-tools

+Use the [`libclang`](https://libclang.readthedocs.io/en/latest/index.html) module to query the Clang AST for a `.c` file.

 ## find.py

-Query the Clang AST of a `.c` file to find a function's definition and print it out.
+Finds a function's definition and prints it out.

 ```
 usage: find.py [-h] <filepath> <function>